Baillieston railway station

 Baillieston railway station is located in Caledonia Road on the southern boundary of the Baillieston area of Glasgow, Scotland, with the Broomhouse area on the other side of the tracks.
-It is on the Whifflet Line (a branch of the more extensive Argyle Line), 8 mi east of Glasgow Central railway station.
+It is on the Whifflet Line (a branch of the more extensive Argyle Line), 8 mi east of Glasgow Central.
 Train services are provided by ScotRail.

-The line was built in the period 1864-1866 by the Caledonian Railway and was called the Rutherglen to Coatbridge branch.
+The line was built in the period 1864–1866 by the Caledonian Railway and was called the Rutherglen to Coatbridge branch.

 The new station opened by British Rail on 4 October 1993 under the financial management of the Strathclyde PTE.